mirzaalihussain2/caesar_cipher/README.md

 - imoplement frontend

 - for longer strings, a strategy would be to calculate key on a substring and then apply that key to rest of string - for a 5000 char string, find correct key on 1000 char string and then apply to rest of string

+- error-handling:
+    - for encrypting / decrypting / hacking text: empty string should return an validation error
+    - "text": 99 - i.e. number rather than string for text param returns VALIDATION_ERROR, but missing value returns 500 INTERNAL_SERVER_ERROR when text param is empty or has string (not in quotation marks).